JuliaSmoothOptimizers/Krylov.jl/docs/src/warm_start.md

 The storage requierements of Krylov methods based on the Arnoldi process, such as FOM and GMRES, increase as the iteration progresses.
 For very large problems, the storage costs become prohibitive after only few iterations and restarted variants FOM(k) and GMRES(k) are prefered.
-In this section, we present how GMRES(k) and FOM(k) can be implemented thanks to the warm start.
+In this section, we show how to use warm starts to implement GMRES(k) and FOM(k).

 ```julia
 k = 50